Jesus about twelve years old

 More Information:

-At 12, like every Jewish boy, Jesus became a “son of the Law” or “servant (Greek – pais) of the Law”, old enough to start serving God.
-This was Jesus’ coming of age or Bar Mitzvah.
+At the age of twelve, like every Jewish boy, Jesus became a “Son of the Law” or “Servant” (Greek: pais) of the Law, indicating that He was old enough to begin actively serving God.
+This event marks Jesus’ coming of age, corresponding to the Bar Mitzvah.

-Jesus grew up and stayed with His parents until He left home to start His public ministry.
+Jesus grew up under the care of His parents in Nazareth until He departed to commence His public ministry.

-The Biblical narrative skips approximately 20 years, and recommences with the story of Jesus’ Ministry which lasted only about three and a half years ending with His death on a cross.
+The biblical narrative omits approximately twenty years of Jesus’ life, resuming with the account of Jesus’ Ministry, which lasted approximately three and a half years and concluded with His crucifixion.

 Other slides in this module: